Skip to main content

 Atlas document comparison workflow

-Atlas fits the document-analysis workflow after you have sources worth checking.
-Add the relevant PDFs, reports, websites, notes, or attachments to the project, wait for processing, and ask a narrow question that can be answered from those sources.
+Atlas fits after you have sources worth checking.
+Add the PDFs, reports, web pages, or notes to a project.
+When the files are ready, ask a narrow question that those sources can answer.

 First-party Atlas screenshot showing a source document beside a grounded answer with citation badges for checking document-analysis claims.

-2. Ask a grounded question about a specific claim, comparison, method, caveat, or decision.
+2. Ask a clear question about one claim, method, limit, or choice.

 3. Open each citation badge that supports an important claim.

-4. Check the cited passage and surrounding context before trusting the answer.
+4. Read the cited passage and nearby text before you trust the answer.

-5. Save verified findings as notes, synthesis, or Knowledge Map inputs.
+5. Save findings that the source supports as notes or Knowledge Map inputs.

 Atlas logoAtlas